 The Apple Watch 6, sadly, did not fulfill those desires.
 We hoped the S6 chipset could offer enough improvements to power efficiency to extend the watch's stamina, much like the iPhone's new chip provides each year.

-On the bright side, literally, the Apple Watch's always-on display is 2-and-a-half times brighter and the performance is 20% faster.
-We'll need to see if these enhancements are obvious in side-by-side testing.
+On the bright side, literally, the Apple Watch's always-on display is two-and-a-half times brighter and the performance is 20% faster.
+We welcomed these enhancements in our hands-on testing.

 Apple Watch 6 vs Apple Watch 5: Fitness and wellness features